apcamargo/bioinformatics-snakemake-pipelines/README.md

-# bioinformatics-snakemake-pipeline
+# `bioinformatics-snakemake-pipelines`

-Collection of Snakemake pipeline for commin bioinformatics tasks
+Collection of Snakemake pipeline for common bioinformatics tasks.